amitsol24/Social-Network-Analysis-Community-detection/README.md

 # Social-Network-Analysis-Community-detection
-Community detection algorithms.
+1. Community detection algorithms.
-Working and analysing Twitter data
+2. Working and analysing Twitter data.
-Applying an end-to-end community detection solution with real data.
+3. Applying an end-to-end community detection solution with real data.
-Analysing results of a community detection algorithm in a quantitative and qualitative way.
+4. Analysing results of a community detection algorithm in a quantitative and qualitative way.